Odonymy in the United Kingdom

 Odonymy refers to the street or road naming conventions in the toponymy of the United Kingdom.

 History

-Studied by the English Place-Name Society.

 Many towns (particularly in England) will refer to their main thoroughfare as the High Street or Main Street, and many of the ways leading off it will be suffixed "Road".

 In the City of London, according to tradition, there are no "Roads"; all the streets there are called "Street", "Lane", "Court", "Hill", "Row" or "Alley", or have no suffix (e.g. Cheapside).
-However, since 1994, part of Goswell Road now lies in the City of London, making this a unique anomaly.
+This is because the word "road" did not come to its current definition until around the 16th century.
+However, boundary changes in 1994 put part of Goswell Road in the City of London.

 Culture

-Occasionally, some road names that were originally named in an innocuous way are nowadays considered rude.
+Some older road names that were created in an innocuous or matter-of-fact way, and that were accepted at that time, are nowadays considered rude e.g. Gropecunt Lane.